Our History: The Story of St. Patrick Parish

 In 1970, Father Barron was succeeded by Father Francis McDevitt, who saw this small country parish blossom into a parish community of over 1200 families.
 Father McDevitt was succeeded, in 1986, by Father Francis Menna, who was first an administrator and then appointed pastor, in 1987.
 Father Menna, acting on the parish’s response to the growing need for space, purchased property on Woodland Avenue, in 1988.

-In 2011, after twenty-two years of faithful service, Father Ambrogi retired and was succeeded by our current pastor, Father Christopher Redcay, former Pastor of Our Lady of Ransom Parish in Philadelphia.
-Father Redcay brings a fresh perspective to the St. Patrick Community, a commitment to enriching the spirituality and faith understanding of all members, particularly in the face of liturgical changes.
-Known for bringing vibrancy and change to his assignments, Father Redcay is driven to expanding and deepening parish programs and faith formation efforts.
+After twenty-two years of faithful service, Father Ambrogi retired in 2011 and was succeeded by Father Christopher Redcay, former Pastor of Our Lady of Ransom Parish in Philadelphia.
+Father Redcay brought a fresh perspective to the St. Patrick Community through a commitment to enrich parish spirituality by expanding and deepening parish programs and faith formation efforts.
+Also, seeing that the parish was experiencing unprecedented growth, Father Redcay expanded the school capacity by building Guardian Angel Hall, an Early Childhood Education Center for PreK3, PreK4, and Kindergarten students.

-St. Patrick Parish now numbers over 2600 families in an area of twenty-seven square miles.
-We are characterized by high-growth, with twice as many children from infancy to six years old than from ages seven to eighteen.
-Our parish vows to be an ever-evolving and improving faith community, moving into the future with God’s grace, listening to and satisfying the spiritual needs of all members.
+St. Patrick Parish now numbers over 10,000 registered parishioners in an area of twenty-seven square miles.
+It is a vibrant parish characterized by high growth.
+Our parish vows to be a welcoming and ever-evolving faith community, moving into the future with God’s grace, listening to and satisfying the spiritual needs of all members.

 [dpArticleShare]